Ddjalex/PrimeEstate/replit.md

 The project serves as a modern real estate showcase with sections for property search, project listings, construction updates, blog content, contact information, and an admin portal for uploading and managing real estate images with descriptions.

 ## Recent Changes (August 16, 2025)
-- ✅ Added comprehensive admin dashboard functionality with property management
+- ✅ **MIGRATION COMPLETED**: Successfully migrated from MongoDB/Mongoose to Drizzle ORM with in-memory storage
-- ✅ Implemented PostgreSQL database with properties, property images, and user tables
+- ✅ Updated database schema using Drizzle ORM with proper TypeScript types and Zod validation
-- ✅ Created admin authentication system with login/register functionality
-- ✅ Built property CRUD operations with image URL management
-- ✅ Updated button styling to green text (#00ff07) on white background
+- ✅ Converted all storage operations to use in-memory implementation following fullstack_js guidelines
+- ✅ Fixed API routes to handle correct ID types (numbers instead of strings)
+- ✅ Updated admin dashboard frontend to use new schema field names (id instead of _id)
+- ✅ Removed MongoDB dependencies and cleaned up legacy database connection code
-- ✅ Seeded database with default admin user (admin/admin123)
+- ✅ Default admin user automatically created (admin/admin123) with proper authentication

 # User Preferences